 - Defeat Means Friendship: Formed Meiyu Tag after being beaten by his best friend Hirooki Goto.

-- Determinator: Shibata gives as much as he takes, which is stiff strikes, bone breaking headbutts and hard kicks.
+- Determinator: Shibata gives as much as he takes, which is stiff elbow strikes, bone breaking headbutts and hard kicks.
 All in a stoic and no-nonsense manner.
 If you want any proof, look no further than anytime he and Tomohiro Ishii get in a fight, at that point you can expect the two to tank each other's hardest palm strikes, headbutts, and other assorted attacks for as long as they can in at least two or three sequences, all the while screaming at each other for more.

 - Enemy Mine: After the 2016 G1 Climax he joined with the "Third Generation" he set out to defeat to defend New Japan from the NOAH invaders.

-- Every Year They Fizzle Out: This is his usual performance in the G1 Climax, starting off strong in the beginning weeks before choking in a major matchup, usually against the main stars of the company, and ending up near the top, but not enough to make it to the finals.
+- Every Year They Fizzle Out: This was his usual performance in the G1 Climax, starting off strong in the beginning weeks before choking in a major matchup, usually against the main stars of the company, and ending up near the top, but not enough to make it to the finals.

 - Expy: To a young Akira Maeda.
 They both belong to the same kind of revolted, hard-kicking shooters.